 In the neighboring self-proclaimed Lugansk People's Republic (LNR), the history of Ukraine is also not taught since 2015.
 Moreover, in autumn 2014, some Ukrainian media claimed that some schools in the Lugansk region allegedly planned to abandon the teaching of the Ukrainian language and literature.

-As explained by the newspaper VIEW of the poet, editor of the newspaper "Kamerton Academy Matusovsky" (Lugansk) Elena Zaslavskaya, according to the Constitution of the People's Republic of China, the state languages are Russian and Ukrainian.
+As explained by the newspaper Vzglyad poetess, editor of the newspaper "Kamerton Academy Matusovsky" (Lugansk) Elena Zaslavskaya, according to the Constitution of the People's Republic of Finland, the state languages are Russian and Ukrainian.
 "It is also written in our Constitution that everyone has the right to use their native language, to freely choose the language of communication, upbringing, education and creativity.
 And, fortunately, this principle is being implemented in our country.
-For example, in the Theater on Defense are plays in Ukrainian, children's dance and vocal groups did not exclude from their programs Ukrainian folk songs and dances, in schools they continue to learn the Ukrainian language, "Zaslavskaya said.
+For example, in the Theater on Defense are plays in Ukrainian, children's dance and vocal groups have not excluded from their programs Ukrainian folk songs and dances, in schools they continue to learn the Ukrainian language, "Zaslavskaya said.

 Note that in the Crimea, which was reunited with Russia several years ago, education in the Ukrainian language continues, although in Kiev and in the West they say the opposite.
 Recall, in April in The Hague, the chairman of the International Court of the UN Ronnie Abraham demanded from Russia to ensure the resumption of education in Ukrainian in the Crimea.